-Airline and hotel cards are great for sign up bonuses and sometimes they’re worth keeping for benefits even if you do not put any spend on them.
+Airline and hotel cards are great for welcome bonuses and sometimes they’re worth keeping for benefits.

-Cash back cards are great for sign up bonuses but for everyday spending, I prefer cards that earn miles and points.
+Cash back cards are great for welcome bonuses but for everyday spending, I prefer cards that earn miles and points.
 Cash back cards eliminate the need to learn about loyalty programs because you just use your ‘points’ as cash to book travel however you please.
 The problem is, your points are worth a fixed value.
 Every card is different but most earn 2% or less.
 I can often get a much higher value with Ultimate Rewards or Amex Membership Rewards by transferring them to airline miles or hotel points.
-Click here for more info about cash-back cards.

 For example, you could open a United credit card if you typically fly United.
-But, you could open a Chase Sapphire card that earns Ultimate Rewards and transfer those points to United.
+However, you could open a Chase Sapphire card that earns transferable Ultimate Rewards and transfer those points to United.
 This is possible because United is a transfer partner of Chase Ultimate Rewards.
 Why earn only United miles when you can earn points that can be transferred to United plus other airlines?
-This page has a list of partners.

 Which credit cards should I open first?

 You want to start with Chase cards due to the 5/24 rule.
 Think of it as having 5 open slots.
 Ideally, you want to fill those slots with Chase 5/24 cards.

 For almost everyone, I recommend starting with one of the 3 Chase Sapphire cards that earn transferable Ultimate Rewards.
 Ultimate Rewards are one of my favorite currencies.
 Since they are 5/24 cards, you should get them early in your pursuit of miles and points.